From A Wiki of Ice and Fire

 A Storm of Swords

-Ser Lothor commands the crossbowmen who kill Ser Dontos Hollard to keep the secret of Sansa Stark's departure.
-Following the marriage of Lysa Tully and Lord Petyr Baelish at his keep in the Fingers, Ser Lothor protects Sansa, now under the alias "Alayne Stone," from the unwanted advances of the singer Marillion.
+Taking orders from Lord Petyr Baelish, Ser Lothor commands the crossbowmen who kill Ser Dontos Hollard to keep the secret of Sansa Stark's departure from the Red Keep.
+Following the marriage of Lysa Tully and Petyr at the latter's keep in the Fingers, Lothor protects Sansa, now under the alias "Alayne Stone," from the unwanted advances of the singer Marillion.
 Upon his arrival at the Eyrie, Lord Baelish dismisses the captain of the guards, Marwyn Belmore, and names Ser Lothor as his replacement.

 A Feast for Crows

 Ser Lothor Brune is part of the household of Lord Petyr Baelish, now also Lord Protector of the Vale.
-It is very likely that he knows that Alayne Stone is really Sansa Stark.
-When Sansa says as much to Petyr, he remarks that Brune is close-mouthed by nature and has Oswell Kettleblack watching him – and vise-versa.
+It is likely that he knows that Alayne Stone is really Sansa Stark.
+When Sansa says as much to Petyr, he remarks that Brune is close-mouthed by nature and has Oswell Kettleblack watching him – and vice versa.

 |“||And Petyr says he’s loyal.
 He trusts him as much as he trusts anyone.||”|